AdeolaJoseph/Pigmented-Skin-Lesion-Detection-in-Clinical-Images-Using-Deep-Learning-Methodologies/README.md

 ---

 ## Background
+Several efforts have been made to improve the early diagnosis of skin lesions that can lead to skin cancers, since early diagnosis of melanoma of the skin can lead to 95% survival
 ### Traditional Diagnosis Technique
+Traditional diagnosis techniques relies on dermoscopy.
+Dermoscopy is a non-invasive techique where a dermatologist uses a device called a dermoscope to capture images of individual lesions on patient's skin for further inspection and analysis later.
 <!-- <img src="images/traditional-diagnosis.png" alt="Traditional Diagnosis Image" width="700"> -->
 ![Traditional Diagnosis Image](images/traditional-diagnosis.png)
 ### State-of-the-Art
+While dermoscopy has been quite helpful, it is time consuming and requires specialized dermatological expertise, so over the years, several efforts have been made by researchers and organisations to automate early lesion diagnosis and monitoring.
+Of all these, the Canfield WB360 VECTRA scanner stands as the current standard in alternative automated total body photography lesion based monitoring.
+This system with 46 calibrated stereo pairs, captures images of the patients skin and re
 <table>
   <tr>
     <td>